Why problem-solving is important

 You might find that you need to start the problem-solving process again to find a better solution.

-It’s normal to have some ups and downs along the way – allow 1-2 weeks for things to work.
+It’s natural to have some ups and downs along the way – set a realistic time frame to try the solution.

-If trying to work on problems makes you or your partner very upset or angry, it might help to speak to a relationship counsellor.
-Relationship counsellors can help you identify what’s causing conflict between you and come up with practical solutions.
+If working on problems makes you or your partner very upset or angry, it might help to speak to a relationship counsellor.
+Relationship counsellors can help you identify what’s causing conflict between you and help you come up with practical solutions.
+You could try the following options:

 It’s good if you and your partner can see a counsellor together.
-But if your partner doesn’t want to go it’s still worth seeking help, even if it’s by yourself.
+But if your partner doesn’t want to go, it’s still worth seeking help by yourself.